 Colby’s 1,850 students come from nearly every state and more than 70 countries to take advantage of our renowned academic programs, a curriculum that encourages educational exploration, and collaborative learning experiences led by world-class professors.

-In addition to the academic experience, cocurricular and campus life programs organized under the Colby 360 plan optimize learning opportunities and help students develop leadership and communication skills.
+Cocurricular and campus life programs optimize learning opportunities and help students develop leadership and communication skills.
 Members of the Colby community come from a range of backgrounds and offer diverse perspectives.
 Every member of the community has different experiences to share, enriching classroom and dining hall discussions.

 Our liberal arts curriculum, combined with many other facets of the Colby experience, prepares students for postgraduate success in nearly every field imaginable.
 Students graduate with the skills and experience that employers and grad schools desire.